firekind/project-fox/readme.md

     <img src="https://img.shields.io/github/languages/count/firekind/project-fox">
 </p>

-A object detection, depth estimation and plane surface detection model, trained on a custom dataset containing images of hardhats, vests, masks and boots.
+An object detection, depth estimation and plane surface detection model, trained on a custom dataset containing images of hardhats, vests, masks and boots.
 Look at the documentation for more details.

 ## Setup